A Note on Sources and Methodology

 4.1 Anatomy Set in Stone: A Decade’s Work

-Rachael Que Vargas spent ten years and $101,748.97 creating the Anatomy Set in Stone series — twenty-two large-format mosaics, each paired with an etching, drawn from the sixteenth-century anatomical atlas of Bartolomeo Eustachi.
+By her own published account, Rachael Que Vargas spent ten years and $101,748.97 creating the Anatomy Set in Stone series — twenty-two large-format mosaics, each paired with an etching, drawn from the sixteenth-century anatomical atlas of Bartolomeo Eustachi.
 The work is self-financed.
 No grants, no institutional support, no secondary market history that would allow an auction house to establish a reserve price.
 It was made the way the entire A Substrate of Exclusion series has described self-taught artists making things: with what was available, at personal cost, outside the apparatus that generates institutional recognition.

 The Eustachi Record